 Engagement – A T&M model offers a good clear way of engagement.
 The rate card is a useful indication for clients to apprise themselves of market rates before a candidate is identified.

 Flexibility – There is also a high degree of flexibility.
 Daily rate-based contracts allow businesses to accurately estimate and contract for any increases to the scope of work beyond what is initially agreed.

 What are the disadvantages of T&M pricing?

 High Margins – A disadvantage is that T&M can be very expensive and high margins can be achieved by the intermediary.
 With a lack of an agreed margin with the intermediary over its subcontractor costs, the contractor is at risk of being negotiated hard by the intermediary.

 High Involvement – When contractors engaged on T&M, the perception is that they are at the disposal of their clients.
 As a consequence, high involvement may be required by the end client to ensure the team is delivering the programme objectives within the agreed hours.

-When to use T&M pricing:
+When should you use T&M pricing?